rhizomedotorg/classic.rhizome.org/README.md

 pip install -r requirements.txt
 ```

-*for PIL to compile correctly on OS X, might have to do this before first:*
+*for PIL to compile correctly on OS X, might have to do this first:*

 ```
 export CFLAGS=-Qunused-arguments